2005 State of New York Public Water Supply Annual Compliance Report

 New York State versus Federal Violations.
 The data presented in this report may differ from that in EPA's compliance report due to the time difference between when the information in our State database is uploaded to the EPA federal database and when EPA analyzes the information for their report.
 In addition, EPA has primary enforcement authority until the State receives primacy for each new rule.
 In some instances, EPA issues violations and the associated enforcement actions to water systems in New York State.
-For example, EPA Region 2 issued a monitoring and reporting violation for turbidity to New York City for their Catskill/Delaware system in December 2004.
+For example, EPA Region 2 issued a treatment technique violation for turbidity to New York City for their Catskill/Delaware system in June 2005.
 That violation is stored in the federal database only and is not included in the data for this report.

 How will I know if my system is in violation of drinking water requirements?

 The type of consumer notification used for a violation is based upon the significance of the violation.
 The types of notification include Immediate Notification, Notice as Soon as Possible, Annual Notice and/or via an Annual Water Quality Report.
 Detailed guidance regarding public notification requirements have been provided by the Department of Health.